NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Get Used to Disappointment.md

 * * *

 You capitalize on an opponent's failure with smug attitude and swagger, reminding them of the gap in skill between you and your opponent.
-You attempt to [[/act demoralize options=item:trait:bravado]] the opponent.
+You attempt to [[Actions/demoralize options=item:trait:bravado|demoralize options=item:trait:bravado]] the opponent.
 Regardless of the result, the target becomes temporarily immune for 1 minute.

 *Source: Pathfinder Player Core 2*
 *ORC*